Table of Contents

 Show Full Post Content Instead of an Excerpt on the Homepage

-Open the partials/post-card.hbs
+Open partials/post-card.hbs

-file and replace line 30
+and replace line 30

 <div class='c-content u-mt-16'>{{ content }}</div>